 Static number of base fee payers

 The number of hazardous waste generators reporting annually in the past 10 years (2008 to present) has remained relatively static with an average 470.
-However, the program’s staff level decreased from 39 legislatively approved FTE to the current 25 FTE.
+However, in the same timeframe, the program’s staff level decreased from 39 legislatively approved FTE to the current 25 FTE.

 Fee proposal alternatives considered